PaulDMooney/testblog/BLOG.md

 Fortunately these test frameworks usually have a way to add a description to the test.
 For example, In JUnit, you can use the `@DisplayName` annotation to write normal sentences.
 Or TestNG has `@Test(name="...some name... ")`.
-We should ALWAYS use these kinds of annotations.
+If we're using this kind of testing framework then we should ALWAYS use these kinds of annotations.
 And then it doesn't really matter what the method name is.

 An improved example of the test above:
 ```java